How to Install MySQL 8.0 on Ubuntu Linux

 MySQL 8.0 is a robust, reliable, high-performance relational database management system widely used for various applications, from web development to data warehousing.
-Known for its advanced features, such as improved JSON support, window functions, and robust security enhancements, MySQL 8.0 is a top choice for developers and database administrators.
+Known for its advanced features such as improved JSON support, window functions, and strong security enhancements, MySQL 8.0 is a top choice for developers and database administrators.

-This guide will demonstrate two methods to install MySQL 8.0 on Ubuntu 24.04, 22.04, or 20.04 using the command-line terminal.
-You can either use the version available in Ubuntu’s default APT repositories or opt for the latest stable release directly from MySQL’s official APT repositories, ensuring you have the flexibility to choose the best option for your needs.
+This guide demonstrates two ways to install MySQL 8.0 on Ubuntu using the terminal.
+You can either use the version available in Ubuntu’s default APT repositories or opt for the latest stable release from MySQL’s official APT repository, giving you flexibility between stability and newest features.

-Updating your system before starting the installation process is always a good practice.
-This process ensures that all existing packages are up to date, minimizing the chance of conflicts during the MySQL 8.0 installation.
+Updating your system before starting the installation is a best practice.
+This ensures all existing packages are up to date, minimizing the chance of conflicts during MySQL 8.0 installation.

 Run the following commands to update and upgrade your system: